 Like the starter recipe, this bread recipe is also one of the bread master Paul Hollywood’s recipes.
 Sourdough bread is not difficult to make, it just takes a little patience while you wait between rises.

-- 375g/13 oz (3 cups + 2 tablespoons or 13 ounces) 3 cups + 2 tablespoons, bread flour, plus extra for dusting, flour measured correctly
+- 375 grams bread flour (3 cups + 2 tablespoons or 13 ounces) 3 cups + 2 tablespoons, bread flour, plus extra for dusting, flour measured correctly

 - 250 grams sourdough starter (9 ounces)